Ethos

 The Haus

-FOUNDER: Mark Lee Davies is a creative artist, choreographer, yoga and meditation teacher as well as a campaigner for animal, environmental and human conservation.
+FOUNDER: Mark Lee Davies is a creative artist, choreographer, yoga and meditation teacher as well as an advocate for animal, environmental and human conservation.
 Mark’s career as a performer has included credits in music videos, TV shows and theatre.
 He has worked as a successful choreographer and ran his own dance company for 9 years where he choreographed and directed seven full length theatre productions such as: Motion Like Dance, News Flash 24, Rapid Eye Movement, 7 Deadly Sins, The Bazaar and The MLD Show.
 Mark founded Haus in Conservation in August 2020 during the Covid19 lockdown after completing a studies in zoology, wildlife conservation, oceanography, and the illegal wild trade.
 Mark has been raising funds and educating audiences about animal and environmental conservation since 2017 when he was inspired by the Born Free Foundation.
 Mark formed Haus of Conservation as he wanted to use his skills and artistry as a way of inspiring people to connect and conserve the natural world, combining his passions of creative arts, education and wellness.
-"Conservation starts from within us, each and everyone of us, its an inside job" - Mark Lee Davies.
+"Conservation starts from within us, each and everyone of us, its an inside job". - Mark Lee Davies.

 THE HAUS: The work of Haus of Conservation is supported by an amazing team of people: performing artists, creative artists, volunteers, our partners, supporters, educators, and wellness experts who help to deliver Mark’s vision.
 Haus of Conservation is literally a “house, a family, a group of people” of all kinds, all expertise, all different areas of life with one thing in common: the health and wellness of the natural world and championing a kinder world for all flora and fauna.